How a roof planning range is built — inputs and assumptions shown.

 Roof pricing, answered honestly

 Neither — it’s a planning range.
-It’s built from measured roof area and pitch run through a fixed price book, then widened for what imagery can’t confirm.
+It’s built from an address-based roof-area and pitch read run through a fixed price book, then widened for what remote data can’t confirm.
 A firm price is only set after a roofer confirms layers, deck condition and access on site.
 We say “planning range,” not “estimate,” on purpose.

 The width reflects honest uncertainty.
 A clear image of a simple roof gives a tighter band; a complex or partly obscured roof, or an unknown number of old layers, gives a wider one.
 The band narrows as we learn more, and closes to a single figure at the on-site confirmation.